takkun-mint/FallGuysTools/README.md

   ## ChangeLog (English) <br>

+  ○ 3.01.75 <br>
+    ・ Fixed a problem in which incorrect Alpha-3 (country code) was displayed for some regions (e.g., United States). <br>
+    ・ The time that the tool stops when connecting to the server has been shortened. <br>
+    ・ Fixed a problem in which "\" would appear in the Creative course name if it contained a one-byte "&" character. <br>
+    ・ Since the API can get the course name, we used the API to get the course name for all creative courses that are custom selected. <br>

   ○ 3.01.70 <br>
     ・ When the connection server display method is set to "Country & City", the country name at that time has been changed to Alpha-3 (3 characters). <br>
     ・ Adjusted the thickness of the red timer on the external display timer. <br>
     ・ The force close button is now also displayed during a custom match server connection. <br>
     ・ When in Squad mode, when "Show Party Info" is selected, SquadID is also displayed together. <br>
+    ・ Google Drive API has been updated to a re-new version. <br>
     ・ Program optimizations were made. <br>

   ○ 3.01.60 <br>